 Donations of Books to the Library

-If an appraisal is required for income tax purposes, arrangements for and costs associated with the appraisal are the sole responsibility of the donor.
-As a matter of policy and IRS regulations, the library, as an interested party, does not appraise gifts.
+Due to IRS regulations, the library cannot appraise gifts.
+If an appraisal is required for income tax purposes for any gift we do accept, arrangements for and costs associated with the appraisal are the sole responsibility of the donor.
 Donors are encouraged to discuss their donations and appraisals with their attorneys or tax advisors.

 The Library will acknowledge gifts with a letter of receipt, upon request.
 However, while the receipt will include the number of items donated it will not include an itemized inventory.